Time-dependent Rabi frequencies to protect quantum operations on an atomic qutrit by continuous dynamical decoupling: Results

 where $\theta$ is the Heaviside step function.
 Obviously this would mean that the Rabi frequencies would need to be instantaneously discontinuous at the transition of the gates, which is not implementable in a laboratory.
 To overcome this problem we can replace the Heaviside step function with a smooth function defined as

 that becomes the Heaviside function in the limit $\mu \rightarrow \infty$.

 As a first example, we consider the case of a transition between the Hadamard gate and a period where the qutrit state is maintained at its state (this is done by turning on the GCDD protection associated to the case $ H_G = 0$).
-The time dependence of the diagonal elements of the operator $\Upsilon(t)$ are shown in Fig.~\ref{rabi_transition} using the functions $\theta$ and $\theta_s$.
-By setting the parameter $\mu=100$ the loss in the final fidelity is of the order $10^{-6}$, a negligible value compared to the natural losses due to the external noise.
-As a second example, we also consider the transition between the Hadamard and $Z$ gates in Fig.~\ref{HZ_transition}.
+The time dependence of the diagonal elements of the operator $\Upsilon^{2}(t)$ are shown in Fig.~\ref{rabi_transition} using the functions $\theta$ and $\theta_s$.
+We stress that differently from previous figures, we preferred to report here the values of some elements of $\Upsilon^{2}(t)$ instead of the corresponding Rabi frequencies, whose values can be easily obtained.
+By setting the parameter $\mu=100/\tau$ the loss in the final fidelity is of the order $10^{-6}$, a negligible value compared to the natural losses due to the external noise.
+As a second example, we also consider the transition between the Hadamard and $U_Z$ gates in Fig.~\ref{HZ_transition}.
 Notice how, in both examples, with just the addition of the $\theta_s$ function, it is possible to make the Rabi frequencies and their first derivative continuous at the time the transition between two quantum gates happens.

-We have also simulated the noisy evolution of three operations in sequence: Hadamard gate, followed by a period where the memory is kept (identity operator), followed by the application of the $X$ gate given by Eq. (\ref{ux}).
-The results are shown in Fig. \ref{sequential_noise}.
-By choosing $m=36$ we can achieve a fidelity of around $0.995$ at the end of the process.
-We finally remark that if we start from the initial state $\ket{0}$, as in Figs.~\ref{Hadamard-ruido} and \ref{Hadamard-ruido-zero}, the protection scheme is globally less efficient, even if good results can be in any case obtained by increasing the value of $m$, with a gate fidelity of around 0.992 for $m=36$.
+We have also simulated the noisy evolution of three operations in sequence: Hadamard gate, followed by a period where the memory is kept (identity operator), followed by the application of the $U_X$ gate given by Eq.~\eqref{ux}.
+The results are shown in Fig.~\ref{sequential_noise}.
+By choosing $m=90$ we can achieve a fidelity of around $0.997$ at the end of the process.